 The paths consumers take across your website or application are not linear.
 It’s key to know:

-- which pages were visited first
+- which pages the users visited first

 - how they arrived there